 Your wedding day is one of the most personal and cherished days of your life.
-Your wedding ceremony itself should be just as personal.
-Every aspect of it, from readings to music to symbolism, should be a reflection of you and the bond that you share.
+Your wedding ceremony should be just as personal.
+Every aspect of it, from readings to music to symbolism, should reflect you and the bond you share together.
 To make this day truly your own, rejoice in everything that makes your union unique.
 Express yourself among family and friends through a personalized ceremony.

-Celebrants officiate at personalized civil-secular, nondenominational, religious, spiritual and multicultural wedding ceremonies.
+Certified Lifecycle Celebrants® officiate at civil, secular, nondenominational, religious, spiritual and multicultural wedding ceremonies for everyone.
 Your Celebrant will help you create a ceremony that reflects the beliefs and traditions you find important.
 We believe everyone should have a ceremony that is designed to reflect their own unique view of life and love.

-Your Celebrants will guide you and assist you in paying homage to your life's achievements, your wonderful times, and the meaningful relationships of your life, as well as to the most difficult passages you have endured.
+Your Celebrant will guide you and assist you in paying homage to your life's achievements, your wonderful times, and the meaningful relationships of your life, as well as to the most difficult passages you have endured.
 A Celebrant will help you commemorate your relationship in ways that feel most authentic and natural to you.

-Our Web site is designed to help you learn more about us and the ceremonies we offer.
+Our web site is designed to help you learn more about us and the ceremonies we offer.
 It will furnish you with materials and resources, answer questions, and help you with your choice of ceremony and Celebrant.
 And, if you're interested and so inspired, we invite you to join us, and become a Celebrant in your community.
-There are thousands of Celebrants throughout the world, of all ages and from all walks of life, who have embraced this most personally fulfilling vocation.
+There are thousands of Certified Lifecycle Celebrants® throughout the world, of all ages and from all walks of life, who have embraced this most personally fulfilling vocation.

 Interview your family and friends.
-Your Celebrant will talk to your loved ones and include their anecdotes, wishes and advice in the body of the ceremony, or not.
+If you would like, your Celebrant can talk to your loved ones and include their anecdotes, wishes and advice in the body of the ceremony, or not.
 The choice is always up to you.

 Celebrate your heritage or lineage.
 Working with your Celebrant, you can make a list of your respective ethnic, cultural or religious backgrounds.
 This is a great place to start to research wedding rituals, poets and music from these traditions and create a distinctive blend of words and symbols.
 Honor both your backgrounds and the ceremony will reflect your unique partnership.
 Interfaith and multi-cultural couples can find ways to blend and honor their shared beliefs and their diverse perspectives.